Atinos31/Fashionista2/README.md

 * AWS S3
   * Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance. https://aws.amazon.com/s3/

+* Figma
+   * Figma was used to create use-case diagrams

+pdf2png site was used to convert pdf files to png [pdf2png](https://pdf2png.com/)

  * Balsamique
    * Balsamiq was used to create the wireframes https://balsamiq.com/